Stereotypic movement disorder

 Stereotypic movement disorder (SMD) is a motor disorder with onset in childhood involving restrictive or repetitive, nonfunctional motor behavior (e.g., hand waving or head banging), that markedly interferes with normal activities or results in bodily injury.
-Unlike stimming in people on the autism spectrum, who may move in repetitive ways either consciously or subconsciously, many with Stereotypic Movement Disorder have mostly or entirely involuntary movements that are outside their conscious control.
 While stereotypic movements are common in infancy and early childhood, a diagnosis of SMD is made only when such behaviors are prolonged, intense, and cause significant impairment.
 The diagnosis requires that the behavior in question must not be due to the direct effects of a substance, autism, or another medical condition.

 The cause of this disorder is not known.
 However, current research suggests that dysfunction in corticostriatal-thalamo-cortical (CSTC) circuits and imbalances between the direct and indirect pathways of the basal ganglia may play a role in its development.
 Both environmental and genetic factors have been proposed as potential risk factors.
 Environmental factors include limited social interaction, neglect, and psychological stress, while a genetic predisposition is suspected, although no specific gene has been identified.

 There are no definitive treatments for SMD.
 However, behavioral interventions, particularly habit reversal training, have shown promise in reducing symptoms.
 Pharmacological treatments such as clonazepam and naltrexone have also been identified as potential treatments, but findings remain inconclusive.

 Signs and symptoms

-People with SMD display repeated, involuntary motor behavior that appears to serve no clear purpose.
+People with SMD display repetitive motor behavior that appears to serve no clear purpose.
 Common movements include head banging, arm waving, hand shaking, rocking and rhythmic movements, self-biting, self-hitting, and skin-picking; other stereotypies are thumb-sucking, dermatophagia, nail biting, trichotillomania, bruxism and abnormal running or skipping.